 - Northlink Ferry: Overnight Aberdeen – Lerwick departing at 1900hrs

 Today we check out of our hotel and take our coach north to Dundee where we are treated to a special guided tour of the brand new Victoria and Albert Dundee, Scotland’s first design museum.
 This landmark museum on the River Tay opened in September 2018 and contains exhibits as diverse as costume, interior design, illuminated manuscripts and engineering.
 V&A Dundee has been established in close partnership with the Victoria and Albert Museum, drawing on its world-class collections of art, design and performance across 5,000 years of human ingenuity.
 Designed by Kengo Kuma, the renowned Japanese architect now designing the Tokyo 2020 Olympic stadium, V&A Dundee is a unique and complex structure with exterior walls which twist both horizontally and vertically, creating shapes like waves or the hull of a ship.
 Scotland’s sea-cliffs inspired the form of the museum, its dramatic lines creating patterns and shadows which change with the weather, light and time of day.

-Following a lunch at leisure in the Museum café, we drive northwards through the Scottish countryside to Aberlemno.
+Following lunchtime at leisure in the Museum café, we drive northwards through the Scottish countryside to Aberlemno.
 Here we visit four remarkable Pictish stones, carved between AD 500 and AD 800.
-They display the range of carvings, from the early enigmatic prehistoric symbols to battles and hunts and overtly Christian crosses and imagery.
+They display the range of carvings, from the early enigmatic prehistoric symbols to battles and hunts and Christian crosses and other sacred imagery.

 An hour’s drive takes us to Aberdeen, our gateway to the northern island of Shetland.
 We board our ferry, where we shall settle into our cabins and sail out from the Mainland before having dinner together on board.
 Gillian will provide a scene-setting talk for our time in Shetland.
 (Overnight ferry from Aberdeen to Lerwick) BD